 Joker and the Thief – Wolfmother

 Australian band Wolfmother’s popular tune ‘Joker and the Thief’ refers to Bob Dylan’s hit song ‘All Along The Watchtower,’ which Jimi Hendrix also famously covered.
-The song is one of the band’s most successful tunes and is featured in the first movie of The Hangover Trilogy.
+The song is one of the band’s most successful tunes and is featured in the first movie of the trilogy.
 Not only was it featured in that film, but it has also been placed in several other movies and TV shows, including The Blacklist and Impractical Jokers.

 Related: You can find Bob Dylan’s song on our playlist of all-time classic songs.

 Yeah! – Usher Ft.
 Lil Jon, and Ludacris

 With one word, Usher scored one of the biggest hits of his career with ‘Yeah.’
 For the single, he also made sure to have rap legends Lil Jon and Ludacris guest appear.
 It is featured in the first film starring Zach Galifianakis and Bradley Cooper.
 The classic club hit adds to the party-centric vibe of the movie as it follows several friends on a bachelor party trip.

 Related: Keep your party going with these good dance party songs.

 First released by Elvis in the ’60s, El Vez’s early ’90s version of ‘It’s Now or Never’ was featured in the first flick.
 It plays during the opening credits as the characters are introduced to viewers.
 Other artists such as Chris Isaak have also recorded popular versions of the song.
 Because it’s the first song you hear in movie, El Vez’s version has become closely associated with the now-infamous film trilogy.